khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

 In order to get the insights and answers to these questions I laveraged data analysis tools EXCEL, SQL and TABLEAU which helped me get my final findings about investment opportunities in Africa.

+# Data Sources

+The primary dataset used for this analysis is the "Africa_Economies.csv" file containing detailed information about each country and sectors.

 # Data Collection

 In Data Sourcing and collection I did manual research by searching for and gathering data from different websites and public databases like WorldBank Data since complete dataset was not readily available.
 I manually researched and recorded each piece of data by ensuring accuracy and reliability of the information by cross-referrencing different sources.
 Inputing data into Excel, I entered each data point manually ensuring that the information was organized correctly.
 This involved creating columns for different variables for example country, region, agriculture, renewable energy and filling in each row with the appropriate data.
 I structured the data in tabular format where each row represented a specific entry and each column represented a variable or a parameter.